cdrrazan/prasad/theme-setup/index.md

 ---
 layout: page
 title: Ultimate Guide to setup Prasad Jekyll theme
+comments: true
 ---

-Prasad is the modified form of Prasad theme.
+Prasad is the modified form of Affiliates Jekyll Theme.

 >You can view the full live site using this theme <a href="https://cdrrazan.com" target="_blank">
 >HERE.</a> <br>